skupperproject/refdog/input/commands/overview.md

+---
+refdog_links:
+  - title: Skupper concept overview
+    url: /concepts/overview.html
+  - title: Skupper resource overview
+    url: /resources/overview.html
+---

 # Skupper command overview

 Skupper uses the `skupper` command as its command-line interface (CLI) for creating and operating Skupper networks.

-## General behavior
+#### Capabilities

 The Skupper CLI is a light layer on top of the standard Skupper resources.
-Its primary job is to create resources, submit them to the platform, and check the result.
-It additionally provides operations for Skupper infrastructure and debugging.
+Its main job is to configure Skupper resources.
+It additionally provides commands for site linking, system operation, and troubleshooting.

-#### Capabilities

 - **Resource configuration:** Create, update, and delete Skupper resources.
-- **Resource status:** Inspect the current state of Skupper resources.
+- **Resource status:** Display the current state of Skupper resources.
-- **Resource output generation:** Produce YAML or JSON output.
+- **Resource generation:** Produce Skupper resources in YAML or JSON format.
 - **Site linking:** Use tokens to set up site-to-site links.
 - **System operation:** Install and operate Skupper runtime components.
 - **Troubleshooting:** Use debugging tools to identify and fix problems.

+By design, the Skupper CLI does not do everything the Skupper resources can do.
+We encourage you to use the resources directly for advanced use cases.

 #### Usage